maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

 	   :align: center

-           The **Meteo Client** window shows the atmospheric temperature and the wind parameters (including wind direction) using a graphic  interface.
+           The **Meteo Client** window shows the atmospheric temperature and wind parameters (including wind direction) using a graphic interface.